-Focus is on the management of the marketing process in order to develop effective marketing strategies and the components of market and environmental analysis: customer and competitor, industry, government, and the business itself.
-Through the use of case studies and computer application of marketing models, attention is given to the development of an analytical structure for determining acceptable marketing strategies.
+Focus is on the management of the marketing process in order to develop effective strategies to create consumer value and on the components of market and environmental analysis: customer and competitor, industry, government, and the business itself.
+Through the use of case studies and computer application, attention is given to the development of an analytical structure for determining acceptable marketing strategies and their financial value.

-Prerequisites: Economics 290 and Business Administration 371 and 243.
-Must be taken concurrently with Business 452.
+Prerequisites: Economics 290 and Business 243 and 371.
+Must be taken concurrently with Business 452: Financial Cases and Asset Valuation.